Detroit: Race, ethnicity, and religion

 Map of racial distribution in Detroit, 2010 U.S. Census.
 Each dot is 25 people:

-Beginning with the rise of the automobile industry, Detroit's population increased more than sixfold during the first half of the 20th century as an influx of European, Middle Eastern (Lebanese, Assyrian), and Southern migrants brought their families to the city.
+Beginning with the rise of the automobile industry, Detroit's population increased more than sixfold during the first half of the 20th century as an influx of European (Polish, German), Middle Eastern (Lebanese, Assyrian), and Southern migrants brought their families to the city.
 With this economic boom following World War I, the African American population grew from a mere 6,000 in 1910 to more than 120,000 by 1930.
 Perhaps one of the most overt examples of neighborhood discrimination occurred in 1925 when African American physician Ossian Sweet found his home surrounded by an angry mob of his hostile white neighbors violently protesting his new move into a traditionally white neighborhood.
 Sweet and ten of his family members and friends were put on trial for murder as one of the mob members throwing rocks at the newly purchased house was shot and killed by someone firing out of a second-floor window.

 Detroit has a relatively large Mexican-American population.
 In the early 20th century, thousands of Mexicans came to Detroit to work in agricultural, automotive, and steel jobs.
 During the Mexican Repatriation of the 1930s many Mexicans in Detroit were willingly repatriated or forced to repatriate.
 By the 1940s much of the Mexican community began to settle what is now Mexicantown.
 Immigration from Jalisco significantly increased the Latino population in the 1990s.
 By 2010 Detroit had 48,679 Hispanics, including 36,452 Mexicans: a 70% increase from 1990.
 Per the 2023 American Community Survey five-year estimates, the Mexican American population was 35,273 comprising over 75% of the Latino population with Puerto Ricans as the next largest group at 5,887.